-&lt;sup>1 Figures are expressed in current International \$ adjusted for Purchasing Power Parity (PPP).
-Taken from the World Bank Development Indicators https://databank.worldbank.org.
+1 Figures are expressed in current International \$ adjusted for Purchasing Power Parity (PPP).
+Taken from the World Bank development indicators https://databank.worldbank.org.

-While analysing these historic as well as contemporaneous experiences of African development, we will also familiarise ourselves with several identification strategies which help in estimating causal relationships - an essential component to (econometric) impact analysis and development economics at large.
+While analysing these historic as well as contemporaneous experiences of African development, we will also familiarise ourselves with several identification strategies which help in estimating causal relationships - an essential component to development economics and econometric impact analysis at large.